 Working in sales is a tough job.
 Your clients may not want to hear what you have to say, and the daily grind can feel really monotonous.
-But many people agree that sales is a great place to begin a career in business because the skills you learn—such as negotiation, persistence and effective communication—are useful in any future position.
-I worked in sales for two years and saw many people come and go, but the people who succeeded were often the ones who had a positive attitude and sunny disposition.
+But many people agree that sales are a great place to begin a career in business because the skills you learn—such as negotiation, persistence, and effective communication—are useful in any future position.
+I worked in sales for two years and saw many people come and go, but the people who succeeded often had a positive attitude and sunny disposition.
 Here are some reasons why happy salespeople are more successful, and how you, too, can create a team of successful salespeople.

 It’s important to remember that customers are perceptive.
-When you’re smiling, people can sense it in your voice and are often more willing to talk to you.
+People can sense it in your voice when you're smiling and are often more willing to talk to you.
 I’ve been on calls with people who initially were not happy to hear from me, but warmed up to my friendliness and ended up converting into a valuable sale.

 In fact, researchers have found that happiness is contagious.
 A study published in Statistics in Medicine indicates that not only can happiness spread from one person to another, but it can also spread up to three degrees beyond that relationship—to friends of friends.
 Nicholas Christakis, an author of the study and professor at Harvard Medical School explains, “Everyday interactions we have with other people are definitely contagious, in terms of happiness.”

 What’s more, happy salespeople actually enjoy the conversations they have!
 While it’s true that not every sales call or customer interaction is going to be great, a lot of them are and it’s important to appreciate the pleasant experiences.
 Relishing in those moments will both make your job more enjoyable and help you push through other situations that are tough or trying.
 Plus, when a salesperson truly enjoys the conversation, it leads to a more natural selling proposition and ultimately more success.